deep-web-solutions/wordpress-framework-helpers/README.md

 ## Changelog

 ### 1.4.2 (September 9th, 2021)
 * Special handling for trying to cast a null to boolean.
-Now it will return null instead of false.
+Now it will return the default instead of false.
 * Made coding rules exceptions more specific.

 ### 1.4.1 (August 19th, 2021)